apatel762/janitor/README.md

 ## Development

-Enter the `Containerfile` while developing.
-It will have all of the required tools for developing and running the scripts.
+You can either install the dependencies yourself or do development inside of the container (Dan Arias, 2019).

 ## Design